Step 1: Disclose

 - Inventors start by logging into the Sophia system found at this link: https://unm.wellspringsoftware.net/kms/.
-From there, inventors log-in using their existing UNM NET ID and corresponding password.
+From there, inventors log-in using their existing UNM NET ID as the Username and corresponding password (do not include @unm.edu or the email extension of your UNM email address).
 If you do not have a UNM NET ID and password, please contact UNM Rainforest Innovations for assistance.

 - The online IDF system walks inventors through the disclosure process by asking questions related to the lead inventor and other co-inventors, dates of conception of the invention, funding sources, and details of any past or pending public disclosures.
 It also asks for a short summary of the invention and a complete description of the invention, which can be provided in the form of attached documents.